 Bite Correction Procedures

-If problems persist, Dr. Sheen is able to perform a bite correction procedure to treat TMJ dysfunction.
+If problems persist, your dentist in Annapolis, MD is able to perform a bite correction procedure to treat TMJ dysfunction.
 This often includes replacing missing teeth or inserting crowns or veneers, allowing the teeth to make proper contact.

 If you suffer from frequent headaches, make an appointment with Dr. Sheen of Annapolis.
 A consultation and recommendation for treatments could correct your headaches forever.